1101712/Local-Talks/README.md

 #### Ad Creation

 Only a registered and authorized user can create an ad.
 On the ad creation page, the user is prompted to come up with a title, create the text, optionally add an image, and select one or more categories.
+Text editing is not available in the current version, but it is a priority for future development of the website.
 The layout of the ad creation field follows the style of the ad itself.
 After the successful creation of the ad, the user is redirected to the page displaying all ads, where they can see their newly published ad, as well as receive a message confirming the successful creation of the ad.
+Otherwise, an error message will be displayed.

 ![Ad creation](https://res.cloudinary.com/duwv0smeo/image/upload/v1698507954/ad-create_yufqh3.jpg)